 - Contact your Local Help to Buy Agent.
-Check you are eligible in principle for the scheme, and whether any ISA can be used to help buy the property. - Reserve the new home you are interested in with the builder (max. fee £500). - Apply for the Equity Loan.
+Check you are eligible in principle for the scheme, and that your ISA can be used to help buy the property. - Reserve the new home you are interested in with the builder (max. fee £500). - Apply for the Equity Loan.
 The application form is called the 'Property Information Form', and is available from the builder. - Authority to Proceed.
-If the Local HTB Agent approve your application, they will issue us with an 'Authority to Proceed' which is valid for 3 months. - Arrange mortgage.
-Your financial adviser can then broker a mortgage with one of the approved lenders.
+If the Local HTB Agent approve your application, they will issue us with an 'Authority to Proceed'. - Arrange mortgage.
+Your financial advisor can then broker a mortgage with one of the approved lenders.
 You may have to pay fees to them, and/or the lender. - Conveyancing searches, contract and enquiries.
 We can then start making our usual searches and enquiries.
-We will report to you, and the Local HTB Agent, on what we find. - Valuation & Inspection.
-Homes England will need to see the valuation and inspection prepared for your mortgage lender.
+We will report to you, and the Local HTB Agent, on what we find. - Valuation.
+You may have to pay for a valuation of the new home.
 The Local HTB Agent will also have to approve this, and the mortgage offer.
-There may be defects in the property which are not revealed by the valuation and inspection, and there may be omissions or inaccuracies in it which do not matter to Homes England but may matter to you.
-Homes England recommend that you do not rely on this valuation and inspection in deciding whether to proceed with the purchase and that you obtain your own more detailed report on the condition and value of the property. - The Local HTB Agent then issue us with an Authority to Exchange. - 'Exchange of contracts' We can then make the binding contract between you and the builder to buy your new home. - Home finished.
+The next step is when the Local HTB Agent issue us with an Authority to Exchange. - Lifetime ISA deposit withdrawal payment direct to us to avoid a 25% penalty - 'Exchange of contracts' We can then make the binding contract between you and the builder to buy your new home. - Home finished.
 When your new home is ready, we can then apply to the Local HTB Agent for the Equity Loan, and for the issue of the Confirmation to Developer.
-We need to give the Local HTB Agent at least 3 weeks notice.
-We will also need to arrange for the completion of your main mortgage too. - Completion of the legal purchase of your new home, and registration of the Equity Loan against the title of the property.
+We need to give the the Local HTB Agent at least 3 weeks notice.
+We will also need to arrange for the completion of your main mortgage too. - Help to Buy ISA Bonus claim (where appropriate) three weeks notice needed. - Completion of the legal purchase of your new home, and registration of the Equity Loan against the title of the property.
 You will need to provide us with the balance of the money needed to buy your new home (including all taxes and fees) before we can complete your purchase.